Where Will Intel Stock Be in 1 Year?

 *Stock Advisor returns as of August 26, 2024

-Will Ebiefung has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Advanced Micro Devices, Apple, Nvidia, Qualcomm, and Taiwan Semiconductor Manufacturing.
+Harsh Chauhan has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Advanced Micro Devices.
 The Motley Fool recommends Intel and recommends the following options: short November 2024 $24 calls on Intel.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.